CDRT/mk_blog/docs/posts/lenovo_updates_dashboard.md

 4. Records and model associations are added or refreshed.
 A package that has dropped out of a model's catalog is flagged *not offered* for that model, but the record is kept so you retain the history.
 5. Supersession is recalculated across everything.

+Step 4 only runs for a model whose catalog downloaded, parsed, and had every descriptor read successfully.
+If a catalog returns a 404, times out, or comes back as something that is not a Lenovo catalog, that model is marked **Failed** on the Models tab and its existing records are left exactly as they were.
+A transient network problem never gets recorded as Lenovo withdrawing packages.

 The first sync for a model is the slow one because every descriptor is new.
 Later syncs fetch only what changed.
-On a fast link, raise **Max concurrent downloads** on the Settings tab, which defaults to 12.
+On a fast link, raise **Max concurrent downloads** on the Settings tab, which defaults to 8 and accepts 1 to 32.

 ## Keeping the data current